Laguna1989/obsidian_notes/tools/Dependency Injection/Constructor Injection.md

 ---
 # Overview

+> [!info] *Constructor Injection* is the act of statically defining the list of required dependencies by specifying them as parameters to the class's constructor
+>

-*Constructor Injection* is a technique used in [[Dependency Injection]].
-The idea is to pass a dependency via the constructor.
-This allows to have a completely constructed and usable object.
+Used as the preferred way for [[Dependency Injection]].
+Constructor Injection allows to have a completely constructed and usable object.

 Alternatives are [[Method Injection]] and [[Property Injection]].